 Phased Strategies for Reducing the Barriers to Dental Care

-Research tells us that nearly 10 million Californians — including low-income children, the elderly and people with disabilities — face barriers to accessing the dental care they need.
-Barriers are multi-factorial, influenced by economics, culture, education and geography – a complex problem with no single solution.
+Millions of Californians — including low-income children, the elderly and people with disabilities — face barriers to accessing the dental care they need.
+Barriers are multifactorial, influenced by economics, culture, education and geography – a complex problem with no single solution.

 These strategies serve as a framework to guide CDA’s efforts to find solutions that ensure underserved Californians are able to access the oral health care services they need and deserve.